 The runtime control consist of the standard three buttons and a Display pull-down control.
 The function of the Skip button differs slightly from that in other DC Corrosion techniques.
 If you… read more →

-The data file from a potentiodynamic experiment is analyzed using the Potentiodynamic.Gscript provided with the DC Corrosion software.
-Potentiodynamic experiments are usually used to obtain qualitative information.
-The primary use of… read more →
+The data file from a Polarization Resistance experiment is analyzed using the Repassivation Potential.Gscript provided with the DC Corrosion software.
+It provides plot of current and potential versus time similar… read more →

 This is a Potentiodynamic Setup dialog box.
 Initial E Starting point for the potential sweep during data-acquisition.
 The allowed range is ±10 volts with a resolution of 1/8 mV.
 Its… read more →